 20. Inventory

-If your business handles a physical product or keeps any kind of inventory, then the cost of the goods you sell is deductible.
-This can account for cost of raw materials, storage, factory overhead, and labor.
+If your business sells products or maintains inventory, the cost of goods sold is deductible.
+This includes raw materials, storage, factory overhead, and labor.